hdfiresky/Dramaverse/backend.md

 // --- Socket.IO Connection Handling ---
 io.on('connection', (socket) => {
     console.log(`Real-time client connected: ${socket.user.username} (ID: ${socket.user.id})`);
-    // Each user joins a private room.
-We broadcast updates to this room. socket.join(`user_${socket.user.id}`);
+    // Each user joins a private room based on their user ID.
+We broadcast updates to this room.
+    // This is a critical security measure to ensure users only receive their own data. socket.join(`user_${socket.user.id}`);

     socket.on('disconnect', () => {